coddin-web/idp-openid-connect-bundle/README.md

 ----------------------------
 On a Macbook unexpected errors could occur when using LibreSSL insteadof OpenSSL.

-MacOS comes with LibreSSL installed, but it can be replaced by installing it with Homebrew.
+MacOS comes with LibreSSL pre-installed, but it can be replaced by installing openssl with Homebrew.

 Supported languages
 -------------------